 d. at the time the MassHealth agency first presented its claim for recovery against the deceased member's estate, the gross annual income of the individual’s family group was less than or equal to 133% of the applicable federal-poverty-level income standard for the appropriate family size.

 3. The waiver will be conditional for a period of two years from the date the MassHealth agency mails notice that the waiver requirements have been met, or from the date that a court of competent jurisdiction determines that the waiver requirements have been met.
-If at the end of that period, all circumstances and conditions that must exist for the MassHealth agency to waive recovery still exist, including meeting the same income standards under 130 CMR 515.011(D)(1)(a)2.(d), and the real property has not been sold or transferred, the waiver will become permanent and binding.
-If at any time during the two-year period, the circumstances and conditions for the waiver no longer exist, including meeting the same income standards under 130 CMR 515.011(D)(1)(a)2.(d), the property is sold or transferred, or the individual does not use the property as their primary residence, the MassHealth agency will be notified and its claim may be payable in full.
+If, at the end of that period, all circumstances and conditions that must exist for the MassHealth agency to waive recovery still exist, including meeting the same income standards under 130 CMR 515.011(D)(1)(a)2.d., and the real property has not been sold or transferred, the waiver will become permanent and binding.
+If, at any time during the two-year period, the circumstances and conditions for the waiver no longer exist, including meeting the same income standards under 130 CMR 515.011(D)(1)(a)2.d.; the property is sold or transferred; or the individual does not use the property as their primary residence, the MassHealth agency will be notified and its claim may be payable in full.

 (b) For claims presented on or after May 14, 2021, and upon application of a waiver of estate recovery due to residence and undue hardship by the personal representative or public administrator of the estate, MassHealth will waive recovery without a conditional two-year waiting period provided the personal representative or public administrator establishes to the satisfaction of the MassHealth agency that all the criteria for a residence and undue hardship waiver in 130 CMR 515.011(D)(1)(a)1. and 2. are currently met.

-(c) Any waivers arising out of notice of claims presented before May 14, 2021, which did not become permanent and binding pursuant to the two-year conditional requirements set forth in 130 CMR 515.011(D)(1)(a)(3), and which had not been satisfied and were still subject to the two-year conditional requirements of ,that subsection as of May 14, 2021, will become permanent and binding.
+(c) Any waivers arising out of notice of claims presented before May 14, 2021, that did not become permanent and binding pursuant to the two-year conditional requirements set forth in 130 CMR 515.011(D)(1)(a)3., and that had not been satisfied and were still subject to the two-year conditional requirements of 130 CMR 515.011(D)(1)(a)3 as of May 14, 2021, will become permanent and binding.

 (2) Waiver of Estate Recovery Based on Care Provided.
-For claims presented on or after May 14, 2021, for an heir or devisee inheriting a legal interest in the deceased member’s home, the MassHealth agency will waive estate recovery if MassHealth determines to its satisfaction all of the following conditions have been met.
+For claims presented on or after May 14, 2021, for an heir or devisee inheriting a legal interest in the deceased member’s home, the MassHealth agency will waive estate recovery if the agency determines to its satisfaction that all of the following conditions have been met.

-(a) the heir or devisee resided in the member’s home on a continual basis for two years prior to member’s admission to an institution or death;
+(a) the heir or devisee resided in the member’s home on a continual basis for two years prior to the member’s death or admission to an institution;

-(b) during that time, the member needed and the heir or devisee provided a level of care that avoided the member’s admission to a facility;
+(b) during that time, the member needed, and the heir or devisee provided, a level of care that avoided the member’s admission to a facility;

 (c) the heir or devisee continues to live in the property at the time the notice of claim is filed;

-(d) the heir or devisee was left an interest in the home under the member’s will, or inherited the property under the laws of intestacy;
+(d) the heir or devisee was left an interest in the home under the member’s will or inherited the property under the laws of intestacy;

 (e) the heir is not being forced to sell the property by other devisees or heirs; and